FishersGIS/MapServicesToPro/README.md

 # Map Services To Pro

-## 3-part process to prepare non-cached map services for ArcGIS Enterprise 11.1 and later
+## 3-part process to prepare non-cached map services for new publishing workflows in ArcGIS Enterprise 11.1 and later
 - Converts ArcMap documents to ArcGIS Pro projects
 - Optional metadata update/standardization feature
 - Overwrite services using ArcGIS Pro